Amazon's new union demands company start bargaining in May - NewsBreak

 Amazon's new union demands company start bargaining in May

-April 2 (Reuters) - The union that Amazon.com Inc (AMZN.O) workers recently voted to represent them has demanded the company start bargaining in early May and cease any changes to employment terms at their warehouse in the interim, according to a letter the group issued Saturday on Twitter.
+(Reuters) - The union that Amazon.com Inc workers recently voted to represent them has demanded the company start bargaining in early May and cease any changes to employment terms at their warehouse in the interim, according to a letter the group issued Saturday on Twitter.

 The Amazon Labor Union also demanded the retailer respect workers’ rights to union representation during disciplinary meetings, the letter said.
 Amazon did not immediately comment.